Advanced Mortgage Calculator

 2. Adjustable-rate mortgage (ARM): The interest rate changes periodically depending on market conditions, which can lead to lower initial payments but more risk when rates rise.

-3. FHA loans: Mortgages insured by the Federal Housing Administration allow you to make a lower down payment but require mortgage insurance.
+3. FHA loans: Mortgages insured by the Federal Housing Administration allow you low down payments.
+But, it require a mortgage insurance.

 4. VA loans: For veterans, active service members, and eligible spouses, these loans are backed by the Department of Veterans Affairs and do not require a down payment.